 In addition to their Geo-Thermal pools they also have a great spa where you can indulge in a rejuvenating spa treatment.
 Treatments are been carried out in their treetop huts and therapy rooms that are surrounded with the sounds of flowing water and birdsongs.
 I mean what else can one want…right?? 😊

 Well, there is actually more.
 The Lost Spring also has their own restaurant where you can enjoy all day dining in their historic school house restaurant, beach deck or poolside.

 The Lost Spring truly is one of the best things to do while discovering the beautiful Coromandel peninsula.
-A 90 minute soak ($45 NZD) in the mineral-rich water left our skin feeling so soft, our mind relaxed and body completely renewed.
-This certainly is an amazing place is well worth the visit.

 After soaking away all our worries (not that we had any) in The Lost Spring thermal pools we continued our journey toward the Shakespeare Cliff that btw is also a typhoon escape point for those living the area.